firebrandhq/silverstripe-hail/README.md

 ## Emojis Support

-**IMPORTANT:** Enabling Emojis Support will change the charset and collation of your SilverStripe database to utf8mb4 and utf8mb4_general_ci
+**IMPORTANT:** Enabling Emojis Support will change the charset and collation of your SilverStripe database to **utf8mb4** and **utf8mb4_general_ci** respectively.

-utf8mb4 is backward compatble with utf8 so it should work with any existing or new database, we still chose to disable the feature to avoid imposing this change.
+utf8mb4 is backward compatible with utf8 so it should work with any existing or new database, we still chose to disable the feature to avoid imposing this change.

 To enable Emojis support please add the following to your SilverStripe yml config and perform a dev/build.